sebasmos/sebasmos.github.io/cv.md

 #### Dissertation

 - *Logo verification and characterization with machine learning for document analysis*.
 EcoVadis, Paris (France)
-- *Characterization of noise-aware heart arrythnmia for Bradicardia and tachicardia*.
+- *Mechanism for the characterization of motion artifacts in photophethysmography signals under low-intensity movements for tachycardia and bradycardia eventsTachycardia and Bradycardia Detection using Wearable Photoplethysmography under low-intensity Motion Artifacts*.
 University of Cauca, Popayan (Colombia)

 #### Research Interests